-A significant portion of LCD's bad debt expense is related to accounts receivable from patients who are unwilling or unable to pay.
-In 2017, LCD continued its focus on process and account management initiatives to reduce the negative impact of bad debt expense related to patient accounts receivable.
+The majority of LCD's collection risk is related to accounts receivable from both insured and uninsured patients who are unwilling or unable to pay.
+In 2018, LCD continued its focus on process, technology innovation and account management initiatives to reduce the negative impact of patient accounts receivable write-offs.
+In 2017, the Company implemented system enhancements to provide patients with an estimate of their out-of-pocket costs when presenting at a LabCorp PSC.

-Another component of LCD's bad debt expense is the result of non-credit-related issues that slow the billing process, such as missing or incorrect billing information on test requisitions.
+Non-credit-related issues that slow the billing process, such as missing or incorrect billing information on test requisitions also contribute to a reduction in sales.
 LCD vigorously attempts to obtain any missing information or rectify any incorrect billing information received from the ordering physician.
 However, LCD typically performs the requested tests and returns the test results regardless of whether billing information is correct or complete.
 LCD believes that this experience is similar to that of its primary competitors.
 LCD continues to focus on process initiatives aimed at reducing the impact of these non-credit-related issues.
 This is accomplished through ongoing identification of root-cause issues, deploying technology-enabled solutions, training provided to internal and external resources involved in the patient data capture process, and an emphasis on the use of electronic test ordering.
 Specific to technology-enabled solutions, in 2016 LCD deployed insurance eligibility verification and address validation at the time of service in all PSCs.
-In 2017, the Company implemented system enhancements that provide patients with an estimate of their out-of-pocket costs.
-In 2018, the Company plans to deploy a self-serve platform for physicians to resolve claim issues related to diagnosis and coverage denials.
+In 2018, the Company developed a self-serve platform for physicians to resolve claim issues related to diagnosis denials.

 For the Company's operations in Ontario, Canada, the Ontario Ministry of Health and Long-Term Care (Ministry) determines who can establish a licensed community medical laboratory and caps the amount that each of these licensed laboratories can bill the government-sponsored healthcare plan.
 The Ontario government-sponsored healthcare plan covers the cost of clinical laboratory testing performed by the licensed laboratories.
 The provincial government discounts the annual testing volumes based on certain utilization discounts and establishes an annual maximum it will pay for all community laboratory tests.
 The agreed-upon reimbursement rates are subject to Ministry review at the end of each year and can be adjusted at the government's discretion based upon the actual volume and mix of testing services performed by the licensed healthcare providers in the province during the year.
-In 2017, the amount of the Company's capitated revenue derived from the Ontario government-sponsored healthcare plan was CAD \$189.3 million.
+In 2018, the amount of the Company's capitated revenue derived from the Ontario government-sponsored healthcare plan was CAD \$188.1 million.